reifydb/reifydb/pkg/tap/readme.md

    - Preserve test IDs for traceability
    - **IMPORTANT**: Follow the Language-Specific Test Generation section for each language's conventions

+### CRITICAL: Complete Test Generation Requirement

+**NEVER SKIP ANY TEST CASES**: When generating tests from TAP specifications, you MUST generate tests for EVERY SINGLE test case defined in the specification.
+This is non-negotiable.
+Each test case represents a critical behavior that must be verified across all client implementations.
+Skipping tests creates gaps in compatibility verification and can lead to undetected bugs.

+- Generate ALL test cases from the TAP specification
+- If a test seems redundant, generate it anyway - it's there for a reason
+- For TypeScript: Generate tests for BOTH command and query operations
+- For Rust: Generate separate files for EACH test case
+- Count the test cases in the spec and verify you've generated the same number

 ### AI Generation Instructions by Language

 #### When asked to generate TypeScript tests from TAP specs: